Akamas Docs

 Create the Akamas resource described in the provided YAML file.

-akamas create <resource-type|-f> <resource-file> [<parent-resource-id>|<parent-resource-name>]
+akamas create <resource-type|-f> <resource-file> [<parent-resource-id|parent-resource-name>]

 Create by file/folder

 You can also omit the resource type from the create command and use the -f flag instead to create most of the resources with a YAML file in a single command.
 The supported resources are component, system, optimization-pack, study, workflow, telemetry-instance and telemetry-provider.
-In order to use this feature, it's required to add the kind key inside each YAML file.
+To use this feature, it's required to add the kind key inside each YAML file.
 Also, the system key must be added when the resource is required to be attached to a system (applies to telemetry instances and system components).

 For example, to create a new telemetry instance, you should add the following to your YAML file: